How Many Outdoor Lights Do I Need for My Home?

 The garden, courtyard, and other outdoor spaces create a relaxed and warm atmosphere but also help people move through the past without the darkness accidentally stepping on the natural landscape.
 Common types include garden lights, spotlights, well lights, and path lights.

-When you ask yourself how many outdoor lights you need, compare these three types of lighting needs to your space to determine what lighting is needed for that location and if you need a light.
+When you ask yourself how many outdoor lights you need, compare these 3 types of lighting needs to your space to determine what lighting is needed for that location and if you need a light.

 When the doorway is too dark, set up a wall sconce or two; with a fountain, set up a few spotlights; with outdoor steps, set up step lights along the steps...